-Our initial CAD design for the D.O.R.I.S. quadcopter represents a rough, yet foundational, layout of the project's structural and functional components.
-While still in the early stages of development, the design prioritizes essential elements such as frame durability, stability, and payload integration, utilizing lightweight materials like carbon fiber to balance strength with efficiency.
-This design serves as a visual blueprint to guide future iterations and refinements as we finalize the motor, propeller, and electronic component selections.
+Our final CAD design for the D.O.R.I.S. quadcopter represents a foundational layout of the project's structural and functional components.
+The design prioritizes essential elements such as frame durability, stability, and payload integration, utilizing lightweight materials like carbon fiber to balance strength with efficiency.
+This design serves as a visual blueprint to guide future iterations and refinements as we begin prototyping our design and bringing it to life.
 It provides a flexible starting point for improvements and iterations, ensuring that all parts will eventually work together to meet the quadcopter's final goals.